 Drink prices at the bars are quiet competitive and it is legal to drink along Bangla Road.
 Pop into the one of many little shops and between the soft drinks you will find local beers and ciders for half the price.
 The beach end of the street is a little quieter and is taken up by restaurants, shops selling souvenirs and clothes.
 (Most of the clubs are on the other end) If you looking for the LGBT scene then check out this Complete Gay Phuket Guide.

 Besides all the stalls along the road side, the best places to shop are the variety markets.
 Brush up on your negotiation skills, I usually go down just a quarter of what they asking.
-(You can probably get it for even less most times but at the same time be mindful they trying to support their families) The Thai people believe it is really good luck if you are their first customer.
-(I always loved that and some of them make quiet a fuss about it)
+You can probably get it for even less most times but at the same time be mindful they trying to support their families.
+Secret Travel tips for Phuket: The Thai people believe it is really good luck if you are their first customer.
+I always loved that and some of them make quiet a fuss about it.

-The best time to shop at the markets is at night because of the heat.
+The best time to shop at the markets is at night because of the heat and humidity.
 The night markets are the best places to sample traditional Thai food it is really affordable.
 (So go hungry!)
-A word of advice for the clothing: The sizes are usually very small and the branding is an imitation.
+A first timers travel tips for Phuket regarding the clothing: The sizes are usually very small and the branding is an imitation.
 I found some the best markets and things to do around the island by speaking to other tourists.
 You can get honest opinions from people’s personal experiences and everyone is usually very friendly and helpful.

-Have you got any tips for anyone visiting Phuket for the first time?
+Have you got any first timer travel tips for Phuket?
 What is your favourite island in Thailand?
-Let us know in the comments below.
+Let us know your thoughts in the comments below.

-If you enjoyed this post you can subscribe to our blog here or why not save this post on Pinterest for later?
+If you enjoyed this post about Travel tips for Phuket then you can subscribe to our blog here or why not save this post on Pinterest for later?